pakjiddat/Pakjiddat-Website/src/pages/articles/2021-03-19---Expressing-number-as-sum-of-fives-and-sevens/index.md

 path: "/posts/expressing-number-as-sum-of-fives-and-sevens"
 tags:
   - "algorithms"
-description: "I recently took a course on Coursera titled: "Mathematical Thinking in Computer Science".
+description: "I recently took a course on Coursera titled: Mathematical Thinking in Computer Science.
 As part of the course, we were asked to solve a problem that involved expressing a number as a sum of fives and sevens.
 This problem is related to recursion.
 In this article I will describe the problem and my attempt at solving it."
 ---

 ### Introduction